-C. Data Support CIS and work management software Describe your CIS and work management software, including how customer information is entered and updated, how scheduling of installations is accommodated, and how service requests and other necessary information are incorporated.
+D. D. Data Support 1.
+CIS and work management software Describe your CIS and work management software, including how customer information is entered and updated, how scheduling of installations is accommodated, and how service requests and other necessary information are incorporated.
 2. Interface Requirements Describe the process by which PNM's system is updated or fed with real time information, such as load curtailment activity and other predefined fields.
 Also, describe processes for providing weekly or monthly updates/reports.

-3. Data Sharing and Reporting Respond in detail to the following: • What types of information/data will be exchanged with PNM, and how will this data be transferred in a secure manner?
-Is it pulled, pushed on a time basis, or both?
-What access will PNM staff have to account status, and what information will be available?
-What types of status reporting will be provided to PNM, with what level of detail, and with what frequency?
-What are your data retention policies?
-What is your QA/QC process for ensuring that your customer data is correct and valid?
+3. Data Sharing and Respond in detail to the following: Reporting • What types of information/data will be exchanged with PNM, and how will this data be transferred in a secure manner?
+Is it pulled, pushed on a time basis, or both? • What access will PNM staff have to account status, and what information will be available? • What types of status reporting will be provided to PNM, with what level of detail, and with what frequency? • What are your data retention policies? • What is your QA/QC process for ensuring that your customer data is correct and valid?
 4. Reliability and Backup Describe the protections and recovery methods for dealing with unforeseeable events (e.g., acts of nature, computer or hard drive failure in the computing resources, or security breaches) that may compromise vital customer or work management data.
 5. Testing Approach Describe how the data transfer processes will be tested initially and how they will be checked during the project to assure functionality and accuracy.

-D. D. Customer Service and Satisfaction 1.
-Billing and Payment Describe your process for administering incentive payments to customers.
-2. Call Center Staffing Describe how the call center is arranged, who staffs it, and whether they are temporary or permanent employees/contractors.
+E. C E. Customer Service and Satisfaction 1.
+Ca all center staffing Describe how the call center is arranged, who staffs it, and whether they are temporary or permanent employees/contractors.
 What bilingual capabilities are provided and what general and program-specific training is provided.
-3. Call Center Operations Describe in detail the call center services that will be provided.
-Include the following at a minimum: Call center hours, days of availability/non-availability Will there be a dedicated toll free number?
-What other responsibilities/clients will the call center staff also have?
-What share of each staff person's time will be dedicated to PNM?
-What is the capacity for receiving calls and what are contingency plans for overflow?
-Define your call-center metrics, such as answer time and call abandonment.
-4. Customer Satisfaction What procedures do you propose to ensure customer satisfaction and to measure and report results to PNM?
+2. Ca all center operations Describe in detail the call center services that will be provided.
+Include the following at a minimum: • Call center hours, days of availability/non-availability • Will there be a dedicated toll free number? • What other responsibilities/clients will the call center staff also have?
+What share of each staff person's time will be dedicated to PNM? • What is the capacity for receiving calls and what are contingency plans for overflow? • Define your call-center metrics, such as answer time and call abandonment.
+3. Se ervice calls Describe your method of responding to customer service requests requiring onsite visits.
+What is the typical time from the service call to a response from a scheduler?
+To resolution of the problem?
+How are decisions made regarding whether service work is needed and covered under your responsibilities?
+4. Cı ustomer satisfaction What procedures do you propose to ensure customer satisfaction and to measure and report results to PNM?
 What metrics could be easily provided short of any detailed customer satisfaction surveys that PNM might conduct?